SawanRana/calendarApp/README.md

 # calenderApp
-Todo list app using calendar
+Todo list app using calendar.
+Use of core data.